Shamsullo/linktree/README.md

 ## Usage and contribution
 Feel free to use the code for any of your project:)
-Any idea for develpment or any pease of code implementing the project would be higly appriciated.
+Any idea for develpment or any piece of code implementing/improvement of project would be higly appriciated.